+Interface Description

-Interface Description RST Restore the default settings.
-(Factory Reset) Usage: Turn on the router (ACT LED is blinking).
+Factory Reset Restore the default settings.

+Usage: Turn on the router (ACT LED is blinking).
 Press the hole and keep for more than 5 seconds.
-When you see the ACT LED begins to blink rapidly than usual, release the button.
+When you see the ACT LED begins to blink rapidly than

+usual, release the button.
 Then the router will restart with the factory default configuration.

-ISDN Connect for NT1 (or NT1+) box provided by ISDN service provider.
-WAN(1/2) Connecter for remote networked devices.
-LAN/Monitor Connecter for local networked devices.
-LAN (1-4) Connecter for local networked devices. = Connecter for a power cord with 100-240VAC (inlet).
-0 Power Switch.
-"1" is ON; "0" is OFF.
+Restart Restart the router forcefully.

+1

+Phone (1/2) Connecters for PSTN phones.

+ISDN S0 1 Connecter for ISDN phone(s) only via ISDN phone adapter.
+Do not connect any other device to such port or connect ISDN line, otherwise the router might be damaged.

+ISDN S0 2 Connecter for ISDN line or ISDN phone adapter in particular condition.
+Refer to section 2.2 for more details.

+WAN (1/2) Connecters for remote networked devices.

+LAN (1-4) Connecters for local networked devices.

+PWR Connecter for a power adapter.

+ON/OFF Power Switch.